shaneholloman/zensical-docs/docs/usage/preview.md

 !!! warning "Use this command for preview only"

-    Note that the web server that is build into Zensical is intended for preview purposes only.
+    Note that the web server that is built into Zensical is intended for preview purposes only.
 It is not designed for production deployment.
 We recommend to use a dedicated web server like nginx or Apache.